top of page

 Winter Feeding

-The actual recipe at the bottom of this blog only has 4 ingredients: sugar, apple cider vinegar, powdered citric acid (available in the canning section of grocery stores) and Honey B Healthy.
+This "Kent mix"recipe includes only 4 ingredients: sugar, apple cider vinegar, powdered citric acid (available in the canning section of grocery stores) and Honey B Healthy.
 The sugar supplies the energy.
-The apple cider vinegar adds moisture, makes the mixture slightly acidic similar to the ph of honey and helps prevent mold.
-The citric acid begins the inversion process similar to the process bees use to convert nectar to honey.
+The apple cider vinegar adds moisture and makes the mixture slightly acidic, similar to the ph of honey.
+It also helps prevent mold.
+The citric acid begins the inversion process similar to the process bees use to convert nectar into honey.
 The Honey B Healthy provides essential oils including lemongrass which helps attract the bees to the food.
+The mixture will be only slightly moist, barely enough to hold it together.

-The mixture will be only slightly moist – barely enough to hold it together and no more.
-Put a 2-3 inch shim on top of the hive box to give space for the mixtur .
-Look down into the frames and you should be able to see the cluster.
+Put a 2-3 inch shim on top of the hive box to provide space for the mixture.
+By looking down into the frames you should be able to see the cluster.
 Place a sheet of newspaper directly on top of the frames above the cluster.
-We use parchment paper but you can use newspaper (color is ok but not the slick sheets).
-Now scoop enough mixture so it is about two inches thick on the paper.
-It is not necessary to cover the entire area but you should make sure the entire cluster is covered.
+We use unbleached parchment paper but you can use newspaper (color sheets are ok but don't use the slick ones).
+Scoop enough of the mixture onto the paper so it is about two inches thick.
+It is best not to cover the entire area so the bees can come up around the mix but you should make sure the entire cluster is covered.

 Next place some form of insulation in or on the top of the shim.
-The Insulation can be Styrofoam, cardboard, jute, etc. I have used 1/2 inch RMAX which has foil on one side.
-This helps reflect heat and also keeps the bees from chewing on it.
-Make sure the insulation is right on top of the food mixture (almost touching).
-Now place the outer telescoping or migratory cover on top of the insulation.
-(I use hive top feeders and I leave the empty feeders on the hive for additional insulation.)
+The Insulation can be styrofoam, cardboard, jute, etc. We use Reflectix brand "double bubble" insulation.
+If using styrofoam, use the type that has foil on one side or wrap it in duct tape.
+This helps reflect heat and keeps the bees from chewing on it..Make sure the insulation is right on top of the food mixture (almost touching).
+Now place the outer telescoping or migratory cover on top of the insulation and close up the hive.
+We use hive top feeders so we leave the empty feeders on the hive for additional insulation.
+If you use inner covers, put them on top of the insulation.

-The recipe is:
+The "Kent mix" recipe is:

 25 pounds of sugar